-Should I use pfSense as my access point¶
+Should I use a pfSense appliance as my access point¶

 There is the possibility of finding incompatible devices with any access point.
 FreeBSD is no exception and it can be more common with FreeBSD than other access points.
-Using pfSense as an access point can work quite well with the right card and configuration.
+Using a pfSense device an access point can work quite well with the right card and configuration.

 Incompatible wireless clients¶